luc99hen/luc99hen/README.md

 ### Hi there 👋

+- I am a postgraduate majored in software engineering in Shanghai and strive to be a 10x programmer.
+- I have a wide range of interests including Web development💻, Unix programming and Cloud Native☁.
+- I believe that computers' ability has not been fully exploited to augment human intellect.
+And I am currently working on my own digital brain based on Obsidian [here](https://github.com/luc99hen/Obsidian_Lucki).

 <!--
 **luc99hen/luc99hen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.